My GetLoud Personal Page

 Dear friends and family,

-On September 29, 2018, I’m joining an army: 3000+ SickKids supporters rallying together at a new fundraising event for SickKids called GetLoud. $2.5 million is our collective fundraising goal.
+This September, I’m joining an army: 5000+ SickKids supporters rallying together at a new fundraising event for SickKids called GetLoud. $2.5 million is our collective fundraising goal.
 We’re building a new SickKids, and it’s going to take all of us.

 SickKids has always been on the front lines in the fight for children’s health.
 But the clinical facilities at SickKids are close to 70 years old.
 Today, one of the biggest battles at SickKids is fighting against the limits of an old building.